ladybug-tools/lbt-honeybee/README.md

 A collection of Honeybee core Python libraries and extensions.

-Note that this Python package and corresponding repository does not contain any source code and it simply exists to provide a shortcut for installing all of the honeybee extension packages together.
+Note that this Python package and corresponding repository does not contain any source code and simply exists to provide a shortcut for installing all of the honeybee extension packages together.

 ## Installation